 Foreign currency risk arises from fluctuations in foreign currencies versus the Canadian dollar that could adversely affect reported balances and transactions denominated in those currencies.
-The Company currently has no significant assets or liabilities and has no revenue or expenses denominated in a foreign currency, so it is not exposed to foreign currency risk.
+The Company incurs expenditures in Canada and Africa and holds a mineral property in Africa.
+As such, the Company is exposed to currency risks associated with these expenditures and asset.